 Mike Pilkington later wrote in his official report: "I reflect now on the unlikely spectacle of a Soviet 3-star general and myself in the Control Tower at Chaika studying meteorological charts and re-planning together as fellow airmen the re-staging of, as he termed it, the 'operation of the Squadron'.
 I believe the significance was not lost on him, or the 50 or so ordinary people breathing down our necks either.
 He certainly pulled out all the stops - even to the extent of arranging for the civil airport to be closed for movements for the second time that day."

 Once outside, I was waylaid by some Ukrainian teenage lads who surrounded me.
-We chatted amiably: they in a mixture of Ukrainian and broken English, and me in English and rusty Russian.
+We chatted amiably: they in a mixture of Ukrainian, Russian, and broken English, and me in English and rusty Russian.
 They told me that they were 'pilot cadets' and hoped eventually to join the Ukrainian Air Force, which is why they were learning English, and they had just cycled 80 kms in the rain to see the British Red Arrows perform.
 We exchanged gifts: I gave them some Red Arrows brochures and other gizzits which I had to autograph for them; they gave me a number of rather nice lapel badges of Soviet military and civilian aircraft, which I still have.
-People in the crowd wanted kept asking if the weather was going to be suitable for the display and I told them that a Russian general and a British general were upstairs discussing the matter!
+People in the crowd kept asking me if the weather was going to be suitable for the display and I told them that a Russian general and a British general were upstairs discussing the matter!
 They seemed impressed and I signed more autographs.

 Above: I caught this shot of Chaika from the helicopter as we were departing for Borispol after the display.
 Most of the crowd had already gone.